Organic-Basics/themequeen/README.md

   // Which directory to use when watching and deploying files?
   // Also determines the location of the variables and config.yml files.
   themeDir: 'theme/',
-  // Changes the speed of themequeen uploads to match Shopify Plus API rate limits
+  // Changes the speed of Themequeen uploads to match Shopify Plus API rate limits
   isShopifyPlus: false
 }
 ```